Bunny Wailer, reggae luminary and last Wailers member, dies

 KINGSTON, Jamaica (AP) — Bunny Wailer, a reggae luminary who was the last surviving member of the legendary group The Wailers, died on Tuesday in his native Jamaica, according to his manager.
 He was 73.

-Wailer, a baritone singer whose birth name is Neville Livingston, formed The Wailers in 1963 with late superstars Bob Marley and Peter Tosh.
+Wailer, a baritone singer whose birth name is Neville Livingston, formed The Wailers in 1963 with late superstars Bob Marley and Peter Tosh when they lived in a slum in the capital of Kingston.
 They catapulted to international fame with the album, “Catch a Fire.”

-In addition to their music, the Wailers and other Rasta musicians popularized Rastafarian culture among better-off Jamaicans starting in the 1970s.
+The Wailers and other Rasta musicians popularized Rastafarian culture among better-off Jamaicans starting in the 1970s.

-Wailer’s death was mourned worldwide as people shared pictures, music and memories of the renowned artist.
+Wailer’s death was mourned worldwide as people shared pictures, music and memories of the renown artist.

 “The passing of Bunny Wailer, the last of the original Wailers, brings to a close the most vibrant period of Jamaica’s musical experience,” wrote Jamaica politician Peter Phillips in a Facebook post.
 “Bunny was a good, conscious Jamaican brethren.”